discos/discos2class/README.md

   - [An example session](#an-example-session)
 * [Data calibration](#data-calibration)

-**discos2class** command line tool used to convert discos spectroscopy files acquired with XARCOS into class native format.

 **WARNING: this project is in a very early beta version and it is not guaranteed to be working at all, neither producing correct results**